Support Us Button Widget

 Photo via Canva

 Orlando keeps growing, and its economy shows no signs of slowing down.
-According to Niche’s “Rising Powerhouses” study, the City Beautiful ranked No. 3 on its list of mid-sized cities on the economic upswing.
+According to Coworking Cafe’s “Rising Powerhouses” study, the City Beautiful ranked No. 3 on its list of mid-sized cities on the economic upswing.

 The ranking assessed data from 2019 to 2023 to understand which US cities are experiencing the biggest economic boom.
 Here are some key metrics that helped Orlando earn a high placement: